-Obviously the simplest thing to do, although not a reasonable option for many, is to move to a safer location.
-If you are going to stay where you’re living, and the readings are high, the first thing i’d do is try to lower the amount of radiation in your home.
-This will decrease the total load you’re body is absorbing.
+Obviously, the simplest thing to do, although not a reasonable option for many, is to move to a safer location.
+If you are going to stay where you’re living, and the readings are high, the first thing I’d do is try to lower the amount of radiation in your home.
+This will decrease the total amount of radiation your body is absorbing.
 I’d suggest checking out my posts “11 Ways To Reduce Computer Radiation Exposure“, “11 Ways To Reduce EMF and Dirty Electricity Exposure“, and “Smart Meter EMF Protection” for some great tips on this.

 You can try to shield your home from some of the radiation, especially in areas you’re living, but this is not inexpensive or fun to do (or will look attractive), you can try either EMF protection paint (see my review here) or a shielding fabric for this.

 The amount of radiation emitted from power lines can be quite significant, and you should look into it.
 However, the bigger threat is likely the EMF radiation in your home, and in your bedroom.